 Thanksgiving Leftovers Recipe Ideas for Breakfast

 The best meal of the day calls for the best Thanksgiving leftovers recipes of all.
-Here, sweet potato casserole transforms breakfast from blah to beautiful.
+Here, leftover sweet potato casserole transforms breakfast from blah to beautiful.

 Sweet Potato Buttermilk Pancakes